imanmalekfar/imaxtor/README.md

 - Repositories: Central locations where all the files for a project are stored.
 - Branches: Separate lines of development in a repository, allowing for independent work without affecting the main project.
-- Commits: Snapshots of changes made to the code, which are then added to the repository's history 2.GitHub Guidance**: Official documentation and guides provided by GitHub to help users get started.
+- Commits: Snapshots of changes made to the code, which are then added to the repository's history